MicrosoftDocs/powerquery-docs/powerquery-docs/data-privacy-firewall.md

 `Formula.Firewall: Query 'Search' (step 'Source') references other queries or steps, so it may not directly access a data source.
 Please rebuild this data combination.`

 This is because the Source step of **Search** is referencing a data source (bing.com) and also referencing another query/partition (**Company**).
-It is violating the rule mentioned above ("a partition may either access compatible data sources, or reference other partitions, but not both").
+It's violating the rule mentioned above ("a partition may either access compatible data sources, or reference other partitions, but not both").

 What to do?
 One option is to disable the Firewall altogether (via the Privacy option labeled **Ignore the Privacy Levels and potentially improve performance**).
 But what if you want to leave the Firewall enabled?